 Here are 3 steps to get back to beating your competition:

 Going into July of 1942, Joe DiMaggio, one of baseball’s greatest hitters, was in the midst of a massive hitting slump.
-His season average was .268, meaning he was failing to get a hit almost 3 out of 4 trips to the plate.
+His season average was .268.
+In other words, he was failing to get a hit almost 3 out of 4 trips to the plate.
 In his career, he had never batted under .330.

 When asked about getting out of his slump, Joe said: